 Splitting Code into a Library Crate

 This is looking pretty good so far!
-Now we’re going to split the src/main.rs file up and put some code into src/lib.rs so that we can test it and have a small main function.
+Now we’re going to split the src/main.rs file up and put some code into src/lib.rs so that we can test it and have a smaller main file.

-Let’s move the following pieces of code from src/main.rs to a new file, src/lib.rs’ :
+Let’s move everything that isn't the main function from src/main.rs to a new file, src/lib.rs:

 The run function definition